readikus/early-saas-handbook/docs/ai-engineering-cookbook/ai-coding-mindset.md

 - “What are common edge cases?”
 - "Are there any open-source components that would help?"

-You’re not trying to generate production code yet — you’re working like a staff engineer: identifying trade-offs and direction.
+You’re not trying to generate production code yet — you’re working like a staff engineer: creating a detailed overview of all the functionality you want to build, identifying trade-offs and direction.

 ---